YuxianliDH/yuxianli.github.io/_pages/about.md

 <p align="right"> - Paul R. Ehrlich </p>

-My research interests focus on developing practical techniques and tools that can help improve the reliability and security of software systems (mainly system software such as compiler and Linux kernel).
+My research interests focus on developing practical techniques and tools that can help improve the reliability and security of software systems (mainly system software such as compilers and Linux kernel).
 I am quite interested in developing advanced automated approaches, based on program analysis techniques such as fuzzing and symbolic execution, to resolve labor-intensive engineering tasks, e.g., automatic bug-finding and exploit generation.

 ## Recent News